NgiapPuoyKoh/Hackathon-Jul-2020-Team7/README.md

 Let's Learn - A way of learning a new skill to keep users thinking at home Let's Explore - A way of seeing the world from the comfort of your own home Family - A series of videos teaching users how to use software and websites designed to keep users connected such as social media

+## Deployment

+Let's Go has been deployed to github pages and is accessible [here](https://ngiappuoykoh.github.io/Hackathon-Jul-2020-Team7/)

 ## UX

 ### User Stories